UPPMAX/UPPMAX-documentation/CONTRIBUTING.md

 - improves the experience of UPPMAX users trying to use our resources
 - follow all standards set by the continuous integration tools (e.g. use 4 spaces for indentation)

+One can contribute by:

+1. Fork this repository
+1. Change your Fork of this repository
-One can contribute by creating a Pull Request to `main`.
+1. When done, creating a Pull Request from your Fork to this repository, merging to the `main` branch is fine :-)
+1. If the change is accepted after review it will be merged into the main branch